-Seeing that the Tenancy Agreement in South Africa is a contract between the landlord and the tenant, it is within the tenant’s rights to review the terms of the Tenancy Agreement in order to determine whether or not the Agreement protects his/her interests.
-Most Tenancy Agreements in South Africa are straight to the point and very easy to comprehend; but it is very advisable if possible to get a lawyer to review the terms and advise a tenant on how the Agreement affects their current and future rights.
+Given that a tenancy agreement is a contract between the landlord and the tenant, the tenant has the right to review the agreement’s terms to ensure their interests are protected.
+Most tenancy agreements in South Africa are straightforward and easy to understand.
+However, it’s advisable to have a lawyer review the terms and provide guidance on how the agreement impacts the tenant’s current and future rights.

 - The names and addresses of the landlord and the tenant

-- The address of the property to be rented
+- The address of the rental property

-- The start and end dates of the tenancy
+- The tenancy’s start and end dates

-- The cost of the rent
+- The rent amount

 - The obligations of both the landlord and the tenant